lwYeo/Angry-Miao-Infinity-Mouse-Battery-Tray/README.md

 # 🧑‍💻 Features (For End Users)

 ### 🎛️ **System Tray Application**
 - Runs quietly in the Windows notification area
+- Minimal popup at system tray on low battery (can be disabled, except critical low battery)
 - No window opens on startup
 - No admin privileges required
 - Right-click tray icon to access features

 ### 🔋 **Mouse + Dongle Battery Levels**
 - Displays **mouse battery percentage**
 - Displays **dongle battery percentage**
+- Icon changes to yellow when battery is low (<=30%)
 - Icon changes to red when battery is critically low (<=5%)

 ### ⚙️ **Auto-Start Toggle**
 - Enable “start with Windows”
 - Disable auto-start anytime

 ### 🚀 **Lightweight**
 - Tiny footprint
 - No intrusive background activity
-- Minimal popup at system tray on low battery
 - Safe to leave running at all times

 ---

 # 🧩 Developer Overview

 The `AMInfinityBatterySysTray` project is a WinForms-based, windowless tray app.
+Auto start and popup preferences are stored in the Windows Registry.
+- Auto start: `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`
+- Popup preferences: `HKEY_CURRENT_USER\Software\AMInfinityBatterySysTray`

 ### Key Components